elemental/Elemental/doc/source/lapack-like/inversion.rst

    Overwrite the `uplo` triangle of the HPD matrix `A` with the same triangle of the inverse of `A`.

-.. cpp:function:: void HPDInverse( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void HPDInverse( UpperOrLower uplo, DistMatrix<F>& A )

    Same as above, but for a distributed matrix.